rootw4re/tylercubell.github.io/_posts/2016-1-21-Vagrant-Resize-Disk-on-Windows.md

 5. Open VirtualBox GUI.
 6. Select your project and click the settings button.
 7. Navigate to storage tab on the left.
-8. In the storage tree remove `box-disk1.vmdk` and add `resized.vmdk`.
+8. In the storage tree remove "box-disk1.vmdk" and add "resized.vmdk".